 Let’s see this in practice assuming you’re playing the round with 50c orange-coloured roulette chips.
 Those 50c chips will be placed on most number groupings excluding the numbers 0, 2, 3 and 25, 26, 27, 28 where €1 chips will be set down instead.
 Your total bet will amount to €4.50.
 If the winning number of the round is 29, that is a corner bet which pays at 8:1, meaning you’ll walk away with a total of €9 in winnings – your original bet of €4.50 returned to you plus €4.50 in pure winnings.

 Those are only two examples but don’t fret if you’re getting nightmarish flashbacks of high school mathematics class.
-Those mathematicians and physicists we name-dropped earlier worked out the calculations many moons ago, and we’ve summed them up in payouts tables you can refer to as you play.
+The founding mathematicians and physicists of this age-old game worked out the calculations many moons ago, and we’ve summed them up in payouts tables you can refer to as you play on the Odds page.
 Best of all, it’s not cheating.

 Just as human error may occur at a physical table and roulette wheel, the same too can happen online.
 Add computer technology to the mix and there’s even more that could go awry.